Wild & Rise · Canadian Kindergarten

 No set-up needed.

-Hunt for your child's name on their belongings.
-Backpack, cup, books, clothing labels.
+Hunt for your child's name on their belongings, the backpack, the cup, the books, the clothing labels.

-Write the name in unexpected places.
-Flour on the counter, fog on a window, a finger on someone's back.
+Write the name in unexpected places: flour on the counter, a foggy window, sand outside.

 How Many Letters?